-Which boundary conditions should be read into the model is defined by a list of keywords:
+The boundary conditions that should be read into the model are defined by a list of keywords:

-'''

 le.bound.types : clim-isak clim-const clim-logan data

-'''

 Each of the keywords defines a data set from which boundary conditions should be read.
 The tracers provided differ per set.
 If two sets contain data for the same tracer, the data corresponding to a keyword later in the list will replace the data read before.